mohyaz11/OptimumSetupBook/manuscript/MachinePolicies.md

-# Making sure your server can connect to deployment targets using machine policies
+# Making Sure Your Server Can Connect to Deployment Targets Using Machine Policies

 A topic that we have been dancing around for the past several chapters is machine policies.
 You probably noticed it on the left-hand menu and didn't think much of it.